 Vehicle System: Lighting

-Working on your car can be messy, especially when you’re cleaning surfaces you’ve never bothered to clean before—hello, bug-splattered headlight lenses—so here’s what you’ll need to keep your jeans, shirt, and self spotless.
+Working on your car can be messy, especially when you’re cleaning surfaces you’ve never bothered to clean before—hello, bug-splattered headlight lenses—so here’s exactly what you’ll need to ensure you don’t die, get maimed, or lose a finger and that you keep your jeans, shirt, and skin spotless—hopefully.

 We’re not psychic, nor are we snooping through your toolbox or garage, so here’s exactly what you’ll need to get the job done.